 Vinyl on wall, 450 x 100 cm

-I grant an invention's intellectual rights to the people of Leipzig, Germany.
+I grant an invention's intellectual rights to the people of Leipzig, Germany; with two restrictions.

 First, the product must be manufactured at the same site (the Baumwolle Spinnerei, formerly Europe's largest cotton production facility).
 Second, following the German legal concept of Gebrauchsmuster, the product must be made within ten years from the initial grant date (11 September 2010).
 The people of Leipzig forfeit the rights if they fail to meet both terms.